creativescala/creative-scala/src/pages/sequences/lists.md

 ```

 At this point you might be thinking it would be nice to create a method to draw polygons rather than constructing each one by hand.
-There is clearly a repeating pattern to their construction and we should be able to abstact this pattern but we don't know how to create a list of arbitrary size.
+There is clearly a repeating pattern to their construction and we would be able to generalise this pattern if we knew how to create a list of arbitrary size.
 It's time we learned more about building and manipulating lists.